cea-wismar/SES_Tbx_Matlab/README.md

 Information on the SES and this toolbox is available on the website:
 https://www.cea-wismar.de/tbx/SES_Tbx/sesToolboxMain.html
-The software is a Matlab Toolbox and also available as Matlab APP.
-The current version was tested with Matlab R2018a and Matlab R2020a.
+The software is a Matlab Toolbox and also available as Matlab App.
+The current version is tested with Matlab R2018a and Matlab R2020a.

 EXECUTE

-In a started Matlab change the current folder to the SES_Toolbox directory.
+In a running Matlab set the SES_Toolbox directory as current folder.
 Enter "ses_tbx" in the command window.
+Alternatively install the app from releases and start it.

+ADD ON TOOL: TREEVIEWER

+- The SES can be displayed as tree with the program SESViewEl.
+For communication with SESViewEl the Matlab Instrument Control Toolbox needs to be installed and licensed.
+If the SES is not displayed completely, the SES needs to be sent again from the SES Toolbox.
+A step by step guide is in this directory in the file "SES_Toolbox_SESViewEl_Steps.pdf".

 KNOWN BUGS, NOTES, TODO

 - All node information in the program need to be set by clicking the respective confirm button.
-If you forget to click it, the information stay visible in the field, until a different node is selected.
+If you forget to click it, information stays visible in the field, until a different node is selected.

 - When a PES or an FPES is derived, first a target file for saving the derived